stak-k/326-Project/docs/demonstration.md

 # DEMONSTRATION
+* The demo scripts are located in the example file.*

 This document demonstrates how to use and how to use and test the functions in the ** Rental Hunters Function Library **.

 Each example below shows expected outputs and common error cases.